GeekGawd/AI-Video-Watermark-Remover/README.md

 <br>
 A web application for removing watermarks from videos using AI-powered inpainting with LaMa (Large Mask Inpainting).

+This can be used to remove watermarks from AI generated videos.
+Supports:
+- Sora
+- Veo 3
+- Kling
+- Hailuo

+and more...

 ## Results

 | Original                                                                                                                                                                                                 | Output                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |